GenericMappingTools/gmt/doc/rst/source/makecpt.rst

     gmt makecpt -Cpolar -T-200/200/25 > colors.cpt

-To make an equidistant CPT from z = -2 to 6, in steps of 1, using continuous default rainbow colors:
+To make an equidistant CPT from z = -2 to 6 using the continuous default rainbow of colors:

    ::

-    gmt makecpt -T-2/6/1 -Z > rainbow.cpt
+    gmt makecpt -T-2/6 -Z > rainbow.cpt

-To make a GEBCO look-alike CPT for bathymetry, run
+To use the GEBCO look-alike CPT with its default range for bathymetry, run

    ::

     gmt makecpt -Cgebco > my_gebco.cpt

+or simply use -Cgebco directly in the application that needs the color table.
 To create a 24-level rainbow color table suitable for plotting the depths in the data table depths.txt (with lon, lat, depths), run